EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Methodology

-\textit{\method-based Backpropagation.} At the backpropagation step, we obtain the path from the root to the selected node $s$ along with the estimated reward.
-Using \method, we identify equivalent paths and update their estimated rewards simultaneously.
-This procedure effectively propagates information as if rollouts had been performed on all equivalent subtrees.
-Our approach is related to prior work on equivalence-aware search in MCTS~\citep{DBLP:conf/acml/LeurentM20,DBLP:conf/aips/CzechKK21}.
 Concretely, the path—representing a partially completed expression—is first converted into an initial e-graph.
 The e-graph is then saturated by repeatedly applying the set of rewrite rules.
 From this saturated e-graph, we sample several distinct equivalent sequences and check if the tree contains corresponding paths.
 If so, we apply backpropagation to all of them.
+In this way, we avoid redundant exploration by sharing the rewards and visit counts of equivalent paths and nodes.

+This modification in \method-MCTS changes the interpretation of equation~\eqref{eq:uct}. $\mathtt{visits}(s)$ no longer counts how many times the specific tree node $s$ appears on simulated paths; instead, it counts visits to any representative within the associated equivalence class.
+Conceptually, this mirrors the transposition table that shares statistics across identical tree nodes.

-In this way, equivalent expressions share the same reward information, used to avoid redundant search.
-Theorem~\ref{thm:regret-mcts-main} shows that \method-MCTS accelerates learning by reducing the effective branching factor compared with standard MCTS, meaning fewer child nodes are explored at each learning iteration.
+In Theorem~\ref{thm:regret-mcts-main}, we show that \method-MCTS accelerates learning by reducing the search tree’s effective branching factor relative to standard MCTS.
+It prevents redundant exploration of equivalent subtrees and concentrates sampling on genuinely distinct (and potentially near-optimal) paths.